 As the unedited recording of the ceremony usually includes copyright music being played in the background, this footage is not permitted to be distributed in the public sphere (e.g. must not be published on social media) and is for private viewing only.
 If you intend to publish the recording of your full ceremony then any copyright music can be edited and replaced with a licensed track for an additional £80.

-Yes, I record audio from the ceremony and speeches and use a combination of lapel and shotgun microphones.
-The lapel microphones are small and discreet, usually attached to the groom and any members of the wedding party giving a speech.
+I record audio from the ceremony and speeches and use a combination of lapel and shotgun microphones.
+The lapel microphones I use are small and discreet and can be popped inside a jacket pocket.

 Yes, please.
 The venue will usually have an option for videographers and photographers when you enquire.